 What to be Wary Of

 First and foremost, skip any encryption application that says they have “unbreakable encryption”.
-The programmers that wrote that may not be able to break their own program, but professional Cryptographers would pick it apart in seconds.
+The developers that wrote that may not be able to break their own program, but professional Cryptographers would pick it apart in seconds.